 Passaro, who stabbed and killed Hunter, went on trial but was acquitted on grounds that he stabbed Hunter in self-defense.

-The concert ultimately saw the deaths of three other attendees, however, these were accidental.
-Two were killed in a hit-and-run and another by drowning — allegedly while on drugs and trying to enter the concert via a shallow irrigation canal.
+The concert ultimately saw the accidental deaths of three other attendees: two were killed in a hit-and-run and another by drowning — allegedly while on drugs and trying to enter the concert via a shallow irrigation canal.

-In the fall out of the scandal, it's been revealed by the FBI that the Hells Angels put out a hit on Mick Jagger to avenge the chaos at Altamont, and his blaming of the Angels for that chaos.
+In the fall out of the scandal, it's been revealed by the FBI that the Hells Angels put out a hit on Mick Jagger to avenge the chaos at Altamont that he blamed on the motorcycle gang.

-After this look at the Altamont Speedway free concert, check out these 33 images that capture the outlaw Hells Angels motorcycle gang.
+After this look at the Altamont Speedway free concert, check out these images that capture the Hells Angels motorcycle gang.
 Then, read about the Isle of Wight Festival, Britain's answer to Woodstock.